Code-Institute-Submissions/GeorgiosSklav-Iacinthos-blog/README.md

 - [Font Awesome](https://fontawesome.com/)
   - Used for all the ```icons```
 ### Testing
+The prototypes were made in mockups by using [Balsamiq Mockups 3](https://balsamiq.com/wireframes/desktop/docs/overview/) (which can be found in ./Media/mockup-iacinthos1.pdf)

-Was achieved using [GoogleChrome's](https://www.google.com/chrome/) inspect tools for debugging.
+Detailed testing was achieved using [GoogleChrome's](https://www.google.com/chrome/) inspect tools for debugging.
 While doing so discovered alterations in **media queries** so had to set them anew and a 503 error which is still present but doesn't affect the way the pages run.
 Aslo, all the links and navigation were tested and aprooved by the breeder Mr. N.Davis as:
 > Efficient and easy to read.